William Glasser from his book Positive Addiction noted the following.

 Print out verses which point out abominations you struggle with.
 Study these often.
 Abominations hold you back, hold the Holy Spirit back and they keep addictions closer.
 Get them out.

-Commit to praying twice every day this month (or this year) about two weaknesses that you have that become triggers to addiction.
+To leave these habits commit to praying twice every day this month (or this year) about two weaknesses that you have that become triggers to addiction.

 Read Matthew 11, and 1st John 4-5